Deadly bird flu returns to Midwest earlier than expected

-MINNEAPOLIS (AP) — Bird flu has returned to the Midwest earlier than authorities expected after a lull of several months, with the highly pathogenic disease being detected in a commercial turkey flock in western Minnesota, officials said Wednesday.
+MINNEAPOLIS (AP) — Bird flu has returned to the Midwest earlier than authorities expected after a lull of several months, with the highly pathogenic disease being detected in two commercial turkey flocks in western Minnesota and a hobby flock in Indiana, officials said Wednesday.

 The disease was detected after a farm in Meeker County reported an increase in mortality last weekend, the Minnesota Board of Animal Health said.
-Tests confirmed the disease Tuesday evening.
 The flock was euthanized to stop the spread.
+The board later reported that a second flock in the county tested positive Tuesday evening.

-It was the first detection of avian influenza in Minnesota since May 31, when a backyard flock was struck in Becker County, and the first in the Midwest since a backyard flock in Indiana on June 9.
+They were the first detections of avian influenza in Minnesota since May 31, when a backyard flock was struck in Becker County.
+Indiana’s case was its first since a backyard flock there tested positive June 8, which had been the last detection in the Midwest before this week.
 However, there have been several detections in western states in July and August, including California, Washington, Oregon, Utah, plus a few in some eastern states.

 “While the timing of this detection is a bit sooner than we anticipated, we have been preparing for a resurgence of the avian influenza we dealt with this spring,” said Dr. Shauna Voss, the board’s senior veterinarian.
 “HPAI is here and biosecurity is the first line of defense to protect your birds.”